doc-department/1107/faqs/the_safe_network.md

 We agree that the Internet should never have a gatekeeper and we don't intend to start, that is why all our code is Open Source and we have transferred ownership to all the people of the world.
 The SAFE Network is also completely free from human intervention (the weakest and most corruptible part of any system), relying totally on maths and logic.

-###What are the benefits of using the Safe network?
+###What are the benefits of using the Safe Network?

 The benefits of using the SAFE Network are numerous and for end users these are as follows:
 * Private and secure communications